- Direct on Line Starter

 Auto Transformer Starting Method of Induction Motor

-In this starting method of induction motor, a reduced voltage is obtained by means of an autotransformer is connected in series with each stator phase.
+In an autotransformer starter, a reduced voltage is obtained by means of an autotransformer is connected in series with each stator phase.
 As the current flows through the autotransformer a voltage drop occurs which causes a reduced voltage across motor terminals.

 At the time of start, less voltage is applied to the motor by a three pole double throw switch.
 After the motor has accelerated to about full speed, the operating handle is moved to run position.
 Overload protection and under voltage protection is provided as explained in DOL stating method of induction motor.